 }

-The singleton pattern is a design pattern that ensures that a class has only one instance and provides a global access point to that instance.
-One way to implement the singleton pattern in Java is by using a private constructor to ensure that only one instance of the class is created.
+The singleton pattern ensures that a class has only one instance and provides a global access point to that instance.
+So to implement the singleton pattern, we use a private constructor to ensure a single instance of the class.
+Here is an example:

 public class Singleton {